bhisaac/5eFP/5eFP-SRD.md

 > Hiding
 >
 > The GM decides when circumstances are appropriate for hiding.
-When you try to hide, make a Dexterity (Stealth) check.
-Until you are discovered or you stop hiding, that check’s total is contested by the Wisdom (Perception) check of any creature that actively searches for signs of your presence.
+When you try to hide, make a DEX check.
+Until you are discovered or you stop hiding, that check’s total is contested by the WIS check of any creature that actively searches for signs of your presence.
 >
 > You can’t hide from a creature that can see you clearly, and you give away your position if you make noise, such as shouting a warning or knocking over a vase.
 >
 > An invisible creature can always try to hide.
 Signs of its passage might still be noticed, and it does have to stay quiet.
 > In combat, most creatures stay alert for signs of danger all around, so if you come out of hiding and approach a creature, it usually sees you.
 However, under certain circumstances, the GM might allow you to stay hidden as you approach a creature that is distracted, allowing you to gain advantage on an attack roll before you are seen.
 >
-> _**Passive Perception.**_ When you hide, there’s a chance someone will notice you even if they aren’t searching.
-To determine whether such a creature notices you, the GM compares your Performance check with that creature’s passive Perception score, which equals 10 + the creature’s linked ability score, as well as any other bonuses or penalties.
+> _**Passive WIS.**_ When you hide, there’s a chance someone will notice you even if they aren’t searching.
+To determine whether such a creature notices you, the GM compares your DEX check with that creature’s passive WIS score, which equals 10 + the creature’s WIS score, as well as any other bonuses or penalties.
 If the creature has advantage, add 5.
 For disadvantage, subtract 5.
-For example, if a 1st-level character has a WIS +2 proficiency in Perception, he or she has a passive Perception of 13.
+For example, if a 1st-level character has a WIS +2 proficiency, he or she has a passive WIS of 13.
 >
 > _**What Can You See?**_ One of the main factors in determining whether you can find a hidden creature or object is how well you can see in an area, which might be **lightly** or **heavily obscured**, as explained in "The Environment.”

-- Constitution, measuring endurance
+### Constitution (CON)

+CON measures health, stamina, and vital force.

+#### CON Checks

+A CON check can model any attempt to push beyond normal limits.

+The GM might call for a Constitution check when you try to accomplish tasks like the following:

+- Hold your breath
+- March or labor for hours without rest
+- Go without sleep
+- Survive without food or water
+- Quaff an entire stein of ale in one go

 - Intelligence, measuring reasoning and memory